-There are many appliances acceptable in the Residence Halls such as hot pots, popcorn poppers, coffee pots, provided they operate with an enclosed element and have an automatic shut off.
+There are many appliances acceptable in the residence halls such as hot pots, popcorn poppers, coffee pots, provided they operate with an enclosed element and have an automatic shut off.
 However, due to electrical limitations and fire safety regulations halogen lamps, air conditioners, microwaves, forman grills, rice cookers, toasters, toaster ovens, or any open-coil or exposed burner appliances are not allowed.
 Only refrigerators 4.8 cubic feet and drawing under 1.5 amps or less are permitted in student room.
-We do not encourage students to bring televisions since there is no in-room antenna service and reception is limited.
+We do not encourage students to bring televisions since there is no in-room service and reception is limited.
 Satellite television is available in community living rooms (except for Haseldorf).

 Student rooms are not equipped to accommodate the electrical and sanitary demands of cooking.
 Most residence halls have an equipped kitchen for your use.

 An MP3 player or an iPod are nice to have if you are a music lover.
 Musical instruments that don't disturb others or do not fit on your side of the room are ok to bring.
 You are encouraged to bring earphones for enjoying your music without disturbing others.